-Our financial instruments include cash and cash equivalents, accounts receivable, accounts payable and certain accrued liabilities.
+Our financial instruments include cash and cash equivalents, accounts receivable, accounts payable certain accrued liabilities and debt.
 The carrying amounts of our cash and cash equivalents (which are composed primarily of deposit and overnight sweep accounts), accounts receivable, accounts payable and certain accrued liabilities approximate fair value due to the short maturity of these instruments.
+The carrying value of our term loan approximates fair value due to the market rate of the stated interest rate.